 “No, she won’t come.”
 The man said, without looking up.
-“Neither she nor any other.
-Nevermore.”
+“Not her or any other one.
+Not anymore.”

 “I’ll yell.
 My men will come.”

-“No one comes when screams come out this room.”
+“No one comes when screams are heard from this room.”
 The man stabbed him with his cold blue eyes.
 “You have some pretty nasty hobbies.
 And I’ve seen a lot of nasty things in this world, I can tell.”

-He leaned slowly and took a bundle of photos.
-He wore black gloves, but still took one of the pictures for a tip, as if it burnt, and showed it to him:
+He leaned slowly and took a stack of photos.
+He wore black gloves, but still took one of the pictures by its tip, as if it burnt, and showed it to him: